DeepLabCut/DeepLabCut/docs/functionDetails.md

 subdirectory, where the ``#`` is the new value of ``iteration`` variable stored in the project’s configuration file (this is automatically done).

+Now you can run ``create_training_dataset``, then ``train_network``, etc. If your original labels were adjusted at all, start from fresh weights (the typically recommended path anyhow), otherwise consider using your already trained network weights (see Box 2).

 If after training the network generalizes well to the data, proceed to analyze new videos.
 Otherwise, consider labeling more data.

-### Jupyter Notebooks for Demonstration of the DeepLabCut Work-flow
+### Jupyter Notebooks for Demonstration of the DeepLabCut Workflow

 We also provide two Jupyter notebooks for using DeepLabCut on both a pre-labeled dataset, and on the end user’s own dataset.
 Firstly, we prepared an interactive Jupyter notebook called run_yourowndata.ipynb that can serve as a